Private, In-Home Tutoring in Parsippany-Troy Hills, New Jersey

 Parsippany-Troy Hills, New Jersey Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Parsippany-Troy Hills students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Parsippany-Troy Hills, New Jersey students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Parsippany-Troy School District achieves its mission by basing its curriculum on the New Jersey Core Curriculum Content Standards, which outlines learning benchmarks students must achieve.
 But the district doesn’t just rely on these guidelines; they also involve administrators, teachers, students, parents and community members in the development of curriculum and instruction.
 The result of this collaborative effort is the production of learners who are skilled, confident and able to meet the demands of making positive contributions to our society.

 We currently cover the following Parsippany-Troy Hills-area school district: Parsippany-Troy School District.

 Educating Our Parents: Understanding the Parsippany-Troy Hills District Curriculum

 The Parsippany-Troy Hills School District provides its student with a standards-based education that focuses on learning in the primary core content areas: English, science, math, the arts, health and physical education, and social studies.
 The knowledge that students gain in these core areas is governed, in part, by the state’s Core Curriculum Standards.
 As students move from elementary school to middle school, and finally to high school, they are expected to meet increasingly rigorous performance standards.